Towards Deployable OCR models for Indic languages: Experimental Setup

-For Win\_RNN, the sliding window width $W_W$ is $20$ and step size $W_S$ is $5$.
-The RNN we use in Col\_RNN, Win\_RNN and CRNN has number of layers $J =2$.
-We use a bi-directional LSTM with 256 hidden units per direction, in each layer.
-Therefore the size of output of the RNN, at a time step is $2$ times $256$.
-The CNN block in CNN\_only and CRNN models has the exact same architecture as in the original CRNN paper~\cite{crnn_arxiv}.
-The full architecture of the CNN is shown in~\autoref{fig:cnn_architecture}.
-Our models are implemented in PyTorch~\cite{PYTORCH_NEURIPS}.
-We build on an existing third party implementation of CRNN architecture~\cite{holmeyoung_crnn_github}.
-All our models are trained on a single Nvidia GeForce 1080 Ti GPU.
-While training on the internal dataset, we train all the models for 15 epochs and the CRNN models trained on the Mozhi dataset are trained for 30 epochs.
-A batch size of 64 and 16 is used for word and line recognition models respectively.
-We use RMSProp~\cite{rmsprop} as the optimizer.
-For Col\_RNN and Win\_RNN a learning rate of $10e-03$ is used.
-For CNN\_only and CRNN variants a slower learning rate of $10e-04$ was found to be better for faster convergence.
-The checkpoint that yields the highest Character Accuracy (refer~\autoref{sec:evaluation}) on the respective validation data is saved for evaluation on test split.
+In all experiments, cropped word or line images are resized to a height of 32 pixels and converted to grayscale, maintaining the original aspect ratio.
+To establish a validation split, we randomly select 5\% of pages from each book in the train split for all languages.
+It ensures that the validation split reflects the pages in the train split while the test split comprises pages from different sets of books.
+In Win\_RNN, the sliding window width $W_W$ is set to $20$, and the step size $W_S$ is set to $5$.
+For Col\_RNN, Win\_RNN, and CRNN, we utilize a bi-directional LSTM with 256 hidden units per direction across two layers, resulting in an output size of $2 \times 256$ at each time step.
+The CNN architecture in CNN\_only and CRNN follows the original CRNN paper~\cite{crnn_arxiv}.
+Our models are implemented using PyTorch~\cite{PYTORCH_NEURIPS}.
+We utilize an existing CRNN implementation~\cite{holmeyoung_crnn_github} for our experiments, conducting training on a single Nvidia GeForce 1080 Ti GPU.
+Training is set for 30 epochs.
+Word recognition models have a batch size of 64, while line recognition models use a batch size of 16.
+RMSProp~\cite{rmsprop} is employed as the optimizer.
+Col\_RNN and Win\_RNN are assigned a learning rate of $10e-03$, while CNN\_only and CRNN variants converge faster with a lower learning rate of $10e-04$.